Oklahoma Sooners' Legend Barry Switzer Talks NIL, the Football Monster, and Booing Quarterbacks

 “That allowed for the proliferation of college football in all three divisions and both men’s and women’s sports,” said Switzer.
 “Well, that all of sudden changed the money picture dramatically for schools.
 You can be on TV every week, and coaches are paid tremendous amounts of salary, so because of this, you know, the money in college athletics just changed everything.
 It was the biggest turning point, and had the biggest effect, on college football.
 It’s harmed the NCAA and their control.
 Their control has diminished rapidly.
 The game has gone past the NCAA, and the NCAA has become more insignificant in the scheme of things.
 And now a third party, this NIL, can go into kids’ homes with the coaches.
 The old NCAA never would have allowed it to happen and it goes back to that lawsuit.”

 Coach Switzer talked also about what he always called the “Oklahoma Football Monster” brought to life by the quasi-mythical head coach Bud Wilkinson, who won three national titles in Norman in the decades after World War II, and a college-record 47-straight games before being upset by Notre Dame in 1957.
-Switzer said the job of every head coach after Wilkinson was simple: Feed the monster well, which includes the millions of hyper-engaged fans who follow the team with a religious zeal, or get eaten by that thing you’re supposed to tame.
+Switzer said the job of every head coach after Wilkinson was simple: Feed the monster well or get eaten by that thing you’re supposed to pacify with victories and titles.

 “And they don’t want hamburger,” said Switzer.
 “They want steak, and now not so much steaks as Wagyu steaks or whatever the hell you call ‘em.
 They want nothing but the best.
 Hamburger’s a damn good hamburger, know what I mean?
 You like to eat 'em.
 You get accustomed to it and hell, it's okay.
 But you feed them steak, well the kind I'm talking about, and hey, you try to give them hamburger, they don't want that.
 So as we're talking about creating a monster we feed it.
 And the only way you feed it is with wins and championships and championships and wins.”